MISSION OF LINKING INDUSTRY TO EDUCATION (LITEMISSION)

-The employment and job opportunities available at the GISS partnership include data collection, processing of the data into information, management of the information into intelligence and deliberation on the intelligence to make informed decisions.
-The intelligence supports the enterprise in making informed operations, executive, management and direction decisions.
-These enterprises maybe a government, non profit organizations (NPO), public private partnerships (PPP) and for profit organizations (FPO).
-The enterprise has a team that specifies and manages opportunity on task jobs and project vacancies of the enterprise programs such as content creation and generation to achieve its purpose through an objective procurement scope while its solution service providers supply and provide the requisite solutions.
+Enterprises maybe a government, non profit organizations (NPO), public private partnerships (PPP) and for profit organizations (FPO).
+The enterprise has a team that specifies and manages vacancy IAAS Portfolio and associated task jobs of an enterprise programs such as content creation and generation to achieve its purpose through an objective procurement scope while its solution service providers supply and provide the requisite solutions.
 The solution service providers include employees, freelancers, affiliates and entrepreneurs who provide the services on salary, consultancy, contractor, turnkey and entrepreneurship basis CisoNet is a member of GISS providing its program based concept to assist its clients realize their objective through a structured and thought through procedure which easily brings the client, service providers, product and platform suppliers and customers into the same page.
 The establishment of a smart industrial park presents a wide range of employment opportunities across various sectors.
 A smart industrial park integrates advanced technologies and data-driven solutions to enhance efficiency, sustainability, and overall operations.
-Here are some potential employment opportunities that could arise in such a setting:
+Here are some potential enterprise project portfolio Catalog of employment opportunity

 -